 In February 1943 Otto Weidt hid Alice Licht and her parents in a stockroom in the workshop for the blind at Neanderstraße 12 in the Berlin district of Mitte.
 The Gestapo arrested the family in October 1943 and deported them to Theresienstadt Ghetto on November 15, 1943.
 Six months later they were deported to Auschwitz-Birkenau extermination camp, where Alice Licht’s parents were murdered.

 Alice Licht was transferred to Christianstadt, the subsidiary camp of Groß-Rosen concentration camp.
 She succeeded in escaping to Berlin at the beginning of 1945.
 Alice Licht witnessed the end of the war in Otto Weidt’s apartment in Zehlendorf, Berlin.
 She emigrated to the USA in the summer of 1946.
-Alice Licht died in Israel in 1987.
+Alice Licht died in Israel on October 30, 1986.